-RUMOR MILL: The Next Gen Corvette C8 Could A Hybrid
+Could the Next Gen Corvette C8 Be A Hybrid

 Most industries have development cycles of one to three years.
 The automotive industry is different due to the complexity of their products.
 Many vehicles have development cycles of five to seven years.
 What a lot of people don’t realize is that from the moment a car company releases a car, they are already starting work on the next generation.
 The C6 Corvette was produced from 2005 -2013 and throughout most of that period GM was working hard on the C7.

 Some might not like that it takes so long to develop a car, however this is standard throughout the industry.
 Car manufacturers can’t just start to work on the next generation of a car the year before it is released.
 It takes time to engineer a new car that will be reliable and appeal to consumer demands.